 Public art in Swindon: The Blondinis

-I really, really miss The Great Blondinis.
-A sculpture of them used to reside in Wharf Green and I loved it.
+I really, really miss The Blondinis sculpture.
+It used to reside in Wharf Green and I loved it.
 It was bright and colourful and didn’t half brighten up a dull day – and goodness only knows we get enough of those!
-They’re wasted in Gorse Hill where they now reside.
+They’re now in St Mark’s park in Gorse Hill.

 Who were the Blondinis?